PipedreamHQ/pipedream/docs/docs/code/nodejs/sharing-code/README.md

 ## Updating published Node.js code step actions

-If you need to make a change and update the underlying code to your published Node.js code step, you can do so by incrementing the `version` field on the Node.js code step:
+If you need to make a change and update the underlying code to your published Node.js code step, you can do so by incrementing the `version` field on the Node.js code step.

+Every instance of your published action from a code step is editable.
+In any workflow where you've reused a published action, open the menu on the right side of the action and click **Edit action** button.

+This will open up the code editor for this action, even if this wasn't the original code step.

+Now increment the `version` field in the code:

 ```javascript{6}
 import { parseISO, format } from 'date-fns';